adaltas/ece-big-data-processing-2025-fall/modules/00.introduction-to-big-data/lab-3-databricks-git.md

 - An existing account on a Git provider such as Github or Gitlab
 - Familiarity with Git and basic Git commands

 ## Part 1.
+Create a new Git project

+A new Git repository on [Github](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) or [Gitlab](https://docs.gitlab.com/user/project/repository/) is created if a project for Databricks does not already exist.

+## Part 2.
 Git provider configuration

 Git providers such as Github and Gitlab provide an alternative to using passwords or ssh that can be useful when interacting with APIs or the command line.